DOHMEX/domex-core-/README.md

 We welcome contributors in:

 - zk-SNARK circuit development (Ponkey2)
 - Rust integration for validator tooling
-- zk-bridge clients and state verifiers
 - Trading UI and DOM integration (TypeScript, WASM)

 > Domex is open-source, zk-native, and permissionless by design.
 Built for proof-first liquidity.